-4707.
-By July 1, 1999, the State Department of Developmental Services shall implement a mediation process for resolving conflicts between regional centers and recipients of services specified in this chapter.
-Regulations implementing the mediation process shall be adopted by July 1, 2000.
+- 4707. (a) By July 1, 1999, the State Department of Developmental Services shall implement a mediation process for resolving conflicts between regional centers and recipients of services specified in this chapter.
+Regulations implementing the mediation process shall be adopted by July 1, 2000. - (b) This section shall remain in effect only until March 1, 2023, and as of that date is repealed.